theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 4. Kotlin
 5. Swift

-The following is an overview of some of the features of each language.
+What follows is an overview of some of the main features of each language.
-N/B: I will be using a simple function declaration to compare the five languages.
+N/B: I will be using a **simple function declaration** to compare the five languages.

 ### 1. Scala